-This guide walks you through the basics of network anaysis using Kumu.
+This guide walks you through the basics of network analysis using Kumu.
 We'll walk through four parts:

 - Collecting the data

-P.S.
-Looking for more background about network analysis?
+Looking for more background about network analysis before you get started?
 Check out Social Network Analysis Made Easy:

-Data can be collected via survey, pulled from existing data sources, or populated via personal knowledge.
+Data can be collected with a survey, pulled from existing data sources, or populated from your own personal knowledge.

-Surveys ask participants both relational and demographic questions (click here for a sample survey done via SurveyMonkey).
+Surveys ask participants both relational and demographic questions.
 There are a number of both free and paid tools for survey analysis:

 Spend time thinking deeply about the questions in your survey.
-Some common questions include:
+You can ask open-ended questions:

 - Who do you work with?